Cation-DNA outer sphere coordination in DNA polymorphism: Introduction

 \section{Introduction}

 The interaction of a DNA polyion with ions and other molecules, as well as the change in the conformation of the molecule, is directly related to the performance of its biological functions.
 DNA locally transforms into the C form as a part of a nucleosome, and into the A form when interacting with polymerases and endonucleases (see review \cite{2023-DNA-review-we} and references therein).
+In the B form, the usual conformation of natural DNA in physiological (salt) solution, the angle of rotation of a base pair relative to the adjacent one (parameter $Twist$) is equal to about 36\textdegree.
+In the C form, the molecule is twisted more: $Twist\sim$38\textdegree, the minor groove is narrowed, and a large fraction of phosphates is in BII conformation ($>$40\%).
+The C-DNA is often considered as belonging to the 'B-family'.
+The A-DNA, on the contrary, is twisted less than the B-DNA, $Twist\sim$30\textdegree.
+In contrast to the C form, the minor groove of the A-DNA is wide, and the major groove is narrow, which is achieved by the transition of deoxyriboses from the south to the north (C3'$endo$) conformation.

-The transition of the DNA to the A form in water can also be caused by some trivalent ions: hexaamminecobalt(III) [Co(NH$_3$)$_6$]$^{3+}$ \cite{1995-CoNH36-A-DNA-X-ray}, aluminum and gallium \cite{1996-Al-Ga-A-DNA}.
+The transition of the DNA to the A form in water can be caused by some trivalent ions: hexaamminecobalt(III) [Co(NH$_3$)$_6$]$^{3+}$ \cite{1995-CoNH36-A-DNA-X-ray}, aluminum and gallium \cite{1996-Al-Ga-A-DNA}.
 In the resulting A form, the ions are found between the phosphates of the opposite strands in the narrow major groove, and also near atom N7 of guanine ((G)N7).
 In the last case, a simultaneous interaction of the ion with an oxygen atom of a phosphate is detected.
 Mono- and divalent ions at low concentrations in water do not change the B conformation of DNA.

 When a large amount of a weakly polar solvent is added, a transition to the A- or C-form takes place (depending on the chemical nature of the solvent) in the presence of even monovalent ions \cite{1973-Ivanov-CD-A-B-C}.
 The authors of the work \cite{1973-Ivanov-CD-A-B-C} hypothesized that the transition of the DNA to the C-form is caused by the ions entering the minor groove, although there is no confirmation of this hypothesis to date.
 Molecular dynamics (MD) modeling in the framework of phenomenological force fields showed that during the transition to the A-form, ions concentrate near phosphates between the DNA strands in the major groove \cite{1997-B-to-A-hexaaminecobalt-MD-Chetham,2008-Mazur-Electrostatic-Origin-DNA-Polymorphism}.
 It is logical to assume that in solution the ions stabilize the C and A forms, narrowing the minor and major grooves, respectively.
 Therefore, it is more accurate to call the A-DNA and C-DNA in solution the A- and C-complexes.